PROGRESS IN THE FIGHT AGAINST MALARIA

 Malaria Consortium supports outbreak response efforts

 Malaria Consortium is working with the Government of Ethiopia and other partners to help protect communities from malaria.
+In response to the surge in cases, we stepped up our emergency efforts — helping communities to stay safe while reinforcing long-term malaria prevention.

 What makes surveillance so effective in helping to eliminate malaria?